-Manny Pacquiao vs. Miguel Cotto Rematch Hinges on Purse and Weight Limits
+Manny Pacquiao vs. Miguel Cotto

 If Manny Pacquaio agrees to face Miguel Cotto in a rematch beyond the weight limit of 147 as previously set by his trainer Freddie Roach, the search for Pacquaio's next opponent should be over within the week and a fight announcement by Pacquiao's promoter Bob Arum would be forthcoming.